Brisbane Central Technical College: History of the college buildings

-Description of College Buildings
+Description of the college buildings

 Overlooking the City Botanic Gardens, the former Brisbane Central Technical College sits between Parliament House and Old Government House at the southeast end of George Street.
 From a group of nine purpose-built buildings designed and constructed for technical education classes between 1909 and 1956, six, bold, red facebrick buildings remain from the 1909 master plan along with three extensions to the original Workshops block.
 A later addition, the imposing, two-storey, red facebrick neo-Georgian former Library building (U Block) faces the Main Drive adjacent to the kidney lawn of Old Government House.

 Blocks A, E, F, G, H and J with its extensions Blocks K, R and W, are buildings of two to four storeys of an industrial character in a confident, restrained, simplified classicism characteristic of the Arts and Crafts idiom.
 The buildings are grouped around the original central courtyard now paved and landscaped with planted beds.
 A Block faces the Main Drive and is a landmark building at the main entrance gate to the campus.
 E, F, G and H blocks are grouped around the courtyard.
 J Block and extensions form a visual and physical close to the courtyard and are on the alignment of the roadway to the rear of the campus.
 U Block extends down the Main Drive preserving the alignment of the original master plan along this roadway.

 Blocks A, E, F, G, H and J are unified in their general elevational treatment, materials and detailing.
 All are red facebrick with contrasting features in dark red brick including relieved quoining, arched entrance porches, flat arched window heads and banding to floor levels.
 The original building department name appeared in metal lettering in an Art Nouveau style within a carved stone tablet above the entrance porch to each building.
 Only "Chemistry" on the east entrance to E Block survives.

 The central courtyard formed by the building group is a compact light, airy space.
 The pathways between the buildings provide visual and physical links with the courtyard and with the other buildings.
 The position of building entrances and corridors indicate the proposed circulation patterns that connect the buildings as a group.

 The buildings, courtyard and surviving paths between the buildings of the former Brisbane Central Technical College precinct are of cultural heritage significance.
 Building descriptions for Blocks A, E, F, G, H, J, K, R, W and U follow.